ramonvanalteren/jenkinsapi-old/README.rst

  * Aleksey Maksimov (ctpeko3a@gmail.com)
  * Kyle Rockman (kyle.rockman@mac.com)

-Please do not contact these authors directly for support questions!
+Please do not contact these contributors directly for support questions!
 Use the GitHub tracker instead.

 License
 --------